574n13y/Aws/Creating AWS Billing Alarm in Grafana/Readme.md

    - Now setting up notification policies click on manage notification policies.

    - Select Label and value for notification then select contact point which was previously created.
+The first task is done Now let’s do the second task.
+In this Task we have to set alert for you don’t spend too much money on aws services.
+Select Manage alert rule.
+Select matrics aws_billing_estimated_charges_average and sum of them.
+Select thread as 10$.
+Add new notification policy for billing above 10$.
+Here is both alerts are set for aws ec2 instance if the conditions triggered then you will get mail from alert system.

+# Here is our Today’s Task-01 :
+Setup Grafana cloud
+Go to the link https://www.grafana.com/ and create an account.
+Now you can see Home Page of Grafana.
+Now Connect your desired data sources to Grafana Cloud.
+This could include Prometheus, InfluxDB, Elasticsearch, or other compatible data sources.
+Click Here and Follow Task 03 For next steps.
+We already created visualized dashboard in our previous story.
+Grafana Alerting is a game-changer in the world of monitoring.
+With its seamless integration into Grafana’s powerful UI and the ability to leverage various data sources, it empowers teams to proactively detect and address issues in their systems.
+By following the tasks outlined in this blog, you’ve taken the first steps towards harnessing the full potential of Grafana Alerting.
+Stay tuned for more monitoring insights and tips as we continue our journey towards mastering the art of monitoring!